 Q: I’ve already tried to get my money back from the business – do I have to go through the whole process again by using your forms?

 A: Yes – to go through our process for a refund, you must follow all the steps on our website.
 We recommend you use our official forms, even if you’ve already tried to get your money back from the business.
 This is because what you send to the business/credit card provider needs to include very specific information to be legal and our forms make sure that all that is covered.
-This gives you the best chance at getting a refund.
+This gives you the best chance of getting a refund.

 Q: I booked my travel plans through a booking platform/travel agency.
 Who should I cancel my contract with– the booking platform/travel agency OR the airline/hotel/business providing the travel services?